-On a bright Saturday morning, I made my way towards Ginza for the Kabuki theater in Tokyo.
+On a bright Saturday morning, I made my way towards Ginza for the Tokyo Kabuki Theater better known as Kabukiza Theater.
 I haven’t seen a kabuki show before nor have I researched what that type of show was about.
 Surprise me!

 Typically you have to buy tickets in advance or hope for standby tickets at the last minute.
 I had hope.
 They had tickets for the show starting at 11am but it was for the standing section.
 The show was 90 minutes and I didn’t want to wait a few hours for the next show in hopes for a seat.
 With a heart full of determination, I purchased a ticket 1500JPY and proceeded to the standing section.

 I commonly get treated as a local when I’m in Japan or China.
 People will talk to me assuming I know what they’re saying.
 I normally think it’s not that important so I respond by nodding politely then continuing whatever the hell I was going to do with no regard of what the person just told me.
 That’s just how I roll.